 Who doesn’t love vacationing on the beach?
 A trip to the sand and the sea is one of the best stress relievers there is, but if you’re not sure which beach to go to, you might want to include one of these in your getaway plan.

-Horseshoe Bay Beach is a long curved stretch of pale pink sand set against brilliant blue Atlantic waters on the island of Bermuda.
-It being the island’s most popular beach, and one of the most photographed in the world, you might think it would be impossible to find your own special spot on the sand, but thankfully it is large enough to absorb the crowds.
+A top destination in Bermuda, Horseshoe Bay Beach is a long curved stretch of pale pink sand set against brilliant blue Atlantic waters on the island of Bermuda.
+It is the island’s most popular beach, and one of the most photographed in the world, you might think it would be impossible to find your own special spot on the sand, but thankfully it is large enough to absorb the crowds.
 And, it even features secluded coves that are ideal for romance, including wedding ceremonies.
 It’s most alluring during the early morning hours before cruise passengers arrive, a time when you might even be able to enjoy it all to yourself.

 The 37-mile-long Assateague Island National Seashore sits upon a small, serene island off Virginia’s coast.
 It was made famous by a children’s book and draws all ages for the opportunity to see the wild ponies that trot across the sands, through the forests and salt marshes.
 Every year at the end of July, the animals are rounded up to swim across the channel, creating an unforgettable spectacle.
 Bird watchers are drawn here too, as it is a haven with over 320 species of birds, including herons, osprey, egrets and peregrine falcons.